ibm-watson-data-lab/seti_at_ibm/README.md

 #### Raw Data Introduction

-In order to get at the raw data, **you will need Bluemix or Data Science Experience**.
+In order to get at the raw data, **you will need a Bluemix or Data Science Experience account**.

   1. Get Access Token
     * https://setigopublic.mybluemix.net/token